Zviracek/Project_Star_Sky/README.md

 # Flight computer

 In this section I would like to briefly talk about the flight computer I am currently using.
 Quick disclaimer: This is version 1 revision 0.
-DO NOT USE THIS.
+DO NOT USE ANY OF THESE FILES.
 It have lots of bugs, that I am aware of.
 I have just decided to ignore them for the time.
 All files are in Flight_Computer folder.

 As stated before, this iteration have many small mistakes, that leads to almost non-usable PCB.
 Almost because I found some workarounds.